glenndehaan/ikea-tradfri-coap-docs/README.md

 ```

 ## Plug
-The Ikea plug was introduced around oktober 2018.
+The Ikea plug was introduced around October 2018.

 Also this device can be controlled with the same api.